al8n/ruserf/README.md

 ## Q & A

-- ***Does Rust's ruserf implemenetation compatible to Go's ruserf?***
+- ***Does Rust's ruserf implemenetation compatible to Go's serf?***

   No but yes!
 By default, it is not compatible.
-But the secret is the serialize/deserilize layer, Go's ruserf use the msgpack as the serialization/deserialization framework, so in theory, if you can implement a [`Wire`](https://docs.rs/ruserf-core/transport/trait.Wire.html) trait which compat to Go's ruserf, then it becomes compatible.
+But the secret is the serialize/deserilize layer, Go's serf use the msgpack as the serialization/deserialization framework, so in theory, if you can implement a [`TransformDelegate`](https://docs.rs/ruserf-core/transport/trait.TransformDelegate.html) trait which compat to Go's serf, then it becomes compatible.

-- ***If Go's ruserf adds more functionalities, will this project also support?***
+- ***If Go's serf adds more functionalities, will this project also support?***

   Yes!
-And this project may also add more functionalities whereas the Go's ruserf does not have. e.g. wasmer support, bindings to other languages and etc.
+And this project may also add more functionalities whereas the Go's serf does not have. e.g. wasmer support, bindings to other languages and etc.

 ## Related Projects